 By the way, if you’re interested in learning more about meteor showers, or want to contribute meteor counts and brightness estimations, contact the following organizations: The American Meteor Society and the International Meteor Organization.
 Both provide the latest predictions as well as information to guide you in serious meteor observing.

-Bottom line: How to watch a meteor shower.
-Tips for beginners.
+Bottom line: Tips for watching a meteor shower.

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.